BioComputingUP/elastic-slurm-in-openstack/README.md

 Run the following Ansible playbooks on your local PC, not on a Virtual Machine in the OpenStack cloud.
 Ensure your local machine is set up with the necessary keys and access credentials for the target OpenStack environment.
-Once the playbooks are executed, you'll have access to your personal elastic Slurm cluster in the cloud.
+Once the playbooks are executed, you'll have access to your personal and private elastic Slurm cluster in the cloud.

 ## Prerequisites
 ### Install Ansible